NatalieP-J/rcapogee-plots/README.md

-# rcapogee-plots
+# spectralspace

 ## Purpose

-This code analyzes the chemical composition of stars from APOGEE in spectral space.
+This code reduces the dimensionality of APOGEE H-band spectra [Majewski et. al. (2015)](https://arxiv.org/abs/1509.05420).
 It uses polynomial fits to remove distortion of stellar spectra due effective temperature, surface gravity and overall metallicity [Fe/H].
-After subtracting these fits, the resulting spectra are processed through dimension-reducing algorithm Expectation Maximized Principal Component Analysis (EMPCA) to find the dimensions of most importance for distinguishing spectra.
+After subtracting these fits, the resulting spectra are processed through dimension-reducing algorithm Expectation Maximized Principal Component Analysis (EMPCA - [Bailey (2012)](https://arxiv.org/abs/1208.4122)) to find the dimensions of most importance for distinguishing spectra.

 ## Installation

-Clone this repository and add it to your $PYTHONPATH variable:
+Clone this repository and navigate into the directory to install with:

-`prompt$ export PYTHONPATH=$PYTHONPATH:<path to repository>/rcapogee-plots`
+`python setup.py install`

+with possible option for local installation only:

+`python setup.py install --prefix=<some local directory>`

-This repository requires the following packages: [numpy](http://www.numpy.org/), [matplotlib](http://matplotlib.org/), [tqdm](https://pypi.python.org/pypi/tqdm), [sklearn](http://scikit-learn.org/stable/), [apogee](https://github.com/jobovy/apogee), [astropy](http://www.astropy.org/), [scipy](https://www.scipy.org/), [statsmodels](http://statsmodels.sourceforge.net/)
+This repository requires the following packages: [numpy](http://www.numpy.org/), [matplotlib](http://matplotlib.org/), [tqdm](https://pypi.python.org/pypi/tqdm), [sklearn](http://scikit-learn.org/stable/), [apogee](https://github.com/jobovy/apogee), [astropy](http://www.astropy.org/), [scipy](https://www.scipy.org/), [statsmodels](http://statsmodels.sourceforge.net/), [galpy](https://github.com/jobovy/galpy), [isodist](https://github.com/jobovy/isodist), and [empca](https://github.com/NatalieP-J/empca)

+If you wish to try the example notebooks, you'll also need [jupyter](http://jupyter.org)

-## How to Use rcapogee-plots
+## How to Use spectralspace

 In general, we wish to create an empca_residuals object then use its associated functions.
 Here's a basic example to get you started.
 From any directory, open python.